 \section{Conclusion}

 With this paper, we investigate the potential of selective deanonymizations for anonymity networks.
-We find that \name's design barely impacts performance in comparision to Tor, while data overhead remains manageable.
-On the other hand, \name relies on a translucenct trusted consortium and potentially encourgages the migration of users from Tor, which would weaken the anonymity provided by Tor.
+We find that \name's design barely impacts performance in comparison to Tor, while data overhead remains manageable.
+On the other hand, \name relies on a translucent trusted consortium and potentially encourages the migration of users from Tor, which would weaken the anonymity provided by Tor.
 With this paper we thus contribute to understanding the advantages and disadvantages of selective deanonymizations in anonymity networks like \name.
-These insights should encourage future research to mitage drawbacks, and most importantly, they should increase the objectivity in inevitable future debates about exceptional access.
+These insights should encourage future research to mitigate drawbacks, and, most importantly, they should foster more open, objective, and technical discussions in inevitable future political debates about exceptional access.